How to Treat Steroid Addiction in Nevada?

 Physical Symptoms of Steroid Addiction

-- Acne: Increased occurrence of acne, especially on the back, shoulders, and chest.
+- Acne: Increased acne appears on the back, shoulders, and chest.
+It is caused by hormonal imbalances from steroid use.

-- Fluid Retention: Swelling in the hands and feet due to fluid retention.
+- Fluid Retention: Swelling occurs in the hands and feet due to excess fluid.
+This leads to discomfort and impaired circulation.

 Psychological Symptoms of Steroid Addiction

-- Anxiety and Depression: Persistent feelings of anxiety or depression, potentially worsening over time.
+- Anxiety and Depression: Persistent feelings that worsen over time.
+These symptoms require professional mental health treatment.

 Behavioral Symptoms of Steroid Addiction

-- Continued Use Despite Negative Effects: Persistent use of steroids despite experiencing physical or psychological harm.
+- Continued Use Despite Negative Effects: Steroid use persists despite physical or psychological harm.
+This behavior worsens health outcomes.

-- Secrecy and Deception: Hiding steroid use or lying about it to others.
+- Secrecy and Deception: Hiding or lying about steroid use.
+This breaks trust and complicates recovery efforts.

-- Engagement in Risky Behaviors: Participation in risky behaviors to obtain steroids, such as buying from illegal sources or using needles for injection.
+- Engagement in Risky Behaviors: Risky actions to obtain steroids, such as illegal purchases or injections.
+These increase legal and health risks.

 - Fatigue and lack of energy